 - There is absolutely no eating or drinking in the computer laboratory, either during class or when working independently.
 You run the risk of having your departmental computer account suspended if you are caught eating or drinking in HN 1090B. - You are expected to arrive on time.
 Please send me an email if possible when a class will be missed or if you will be more than 15 minutes late. - Assignments will be due either in class on the due date, or prior to class the following week.
-Late assignments will be marked down a letter grade.
-All assignments and presentations must be completed by the last class session to receive credit. - I will post class materials on Blackboard, and will make announcements through the system.
+All assignments and presentations must be completed by the last class session to receive credit. - I will post class materials on Blackboard and will make announcements through that system.